Last Updated September 3, 2020

-The US is a large and diverse country with plenty of economic opportunity, so it’s no wonder why so many people want to move there and become US citizens.
+The US is a large and diverse country with plenty of economic opportunities, so it’s no wonder why so many people want to move there and become US citizens.

 Additionally, since immigration reform has been a hot-button topic in the US, you should expect some changes to US immigration policy in the next few years; as such, we’ll do our best to keep you updated with any new developments in the process of getting US citizenship.

 In this article, we will discuss the following:

 However, while there are certain issues that make US citizenship undesirable, there are also plenty of good reasons why you would want to become a US citizen.

 Life in the US is characterized by diversity, openness, and innovation.

 The US is often referred to as a “melting pot” of different cultures, and you’ll quickly realize just how true that is as you explore the country.

 In major cities like New York and Chicago, you’ll hear a myriad of languages spoken in the streets, and you can try authentic foods from all over the world in a matter of a few city blocks.